 Funding to study in Turkey

-You'll need to do your homework if you’re hoping to receive funding, however - most scholarships list entrance exam scores of at least 70%, some as high as 80%, as a requirement to be considered.
+You'll need to do your homework if you're hoping to receive funding - most scholarships require entrance exam scores of at least 70%, some as high as 80%.

-Without arriving in Turkey with your student visa already authorised, you won't be able to register as a student or receive a residency permit.
+You'll need to arrive in Turkey with your student visa already authorised to avoid any issues with registering as a student and receiving a residency permit.

-The visa application process takes place at the Turkish consulate in your home country - for the UK, this is in London - where you'll attend an appointment once your online pre-application has been approved.
-At this appointment you'll need to present:
+The visa application process takes place at the Turkish consulate in your home country - for the UK, this is the Turkish Embassy in London - but first you'll need to sort out your online pre-application at Republic of Turkey Consular Procedures.

 - a letter of acceptance from a Turkish university